michelleg06/m-gonzalezamador.com/research.md

 in healthcare settings.
 The paper [ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare](https://arxiv.org/abs/2111.04456) is available at Arxiv.
-With Edwin Lock and Simon Finster, we are currently working on understanding how exposure to narratives and peer behaviour affects reource-rich country citizens' willingness to share vaccines with resource-poor countries.
-For more information, you can visit the project's website [Sharing Vaccines](https://www.sharing-vaccines.org/), or download our [pre-analysis plan](https://doi.org/10.1257/rct.8422-1.0).
+With Edwin Lock and Simon Finster, we are currently working on understanding how exposure to narratives and peer behaviour affects reource-rich country citizens' willingness to share vaccines with resource-poor countries, within the context of the COVID-19 pandemic.
+For more information, you can visit the project's website
+[Sharing Vaccines](https://www.sharing-vaccines.org/), or download our [pre-analysis plan](https://doi.org/10.1257/rct.8422-1.0).